How To Use a Waterpik Flosser

 How To Use a Waterpik Flosser and Other Common Questions

 Do you floss every day?
 Flossing is an important part of keeping your gums and teeth healthy as it helps prevent plaque from building under the gum line.
-According to the American Dental Association, only sixteen percent of Americans floss every day.
+According to a 2014 survey, only 41% of Americans floss every day, and 20% don’t floss at all.
 Some people think it is too painful and others just forget.
 Did you know there is another way to clean between your teeth besides traditional flossing?
 It’s called a Waterpik flosser.
 In this article, we discuss what a Waterpik flosser is and how to use a Waterpik, as well as other common questions.

 What is a Waterpik Flosser?